tinyobjloader/tinyobjloader/README.md

 -------

 We have released new version v1.0.0 on 20 Aug, 2016.
-Old version is available `v0.9.x` branch https://github.com/syoyo/tinyobjloader/tree/v0.9.x
+Old version is available as `v0.9.x` branch https://github.com/syoyo/tinyobjloader/tree/v0.9.x

 ## What's new